EngReteti/EngReteti/README.md

 * **Problem Solving:** Ability to decompose complex technical challenges into logical components.
 * **Critical Thinker:** Analyzing systems to ensure efficiency before implementation.
 * **Logical & Orderly:** Approaching development with a structured mindset for high-quality results.
-* **Encouraging:** Actively sharing knowledge to uplift the next generation of tech talent.
+* **Giving back to the community:** Actively sharing knowledge to uplift others in the field.

 ---